 Her saintly conduct and the profound knowledge she had, concerning even the most difficult questions of theology, caused her to be greatly respected by high and low and to be regarded as a saint.
 In order to escape such honor, Angela left her native town of Decenzano in 1516, and went to Brescia, where a wealthy but pious merchant offered her a house.
 There she lived absorbed in God until the year 1524.

-At that time Angela was seized with an ardent desire to visit the Holy Land, just as St. Francis once was.
+At that time Angela was seized with an ardent desire to visit the Holy Land, just as St. Francis of Assisi once was.
 She visited Jerusalem, Mt.
 Calvary, and the other holy places with uncommon devotion.
 She returned by way of Rome, in order to pray at the tombs of the apostles, and thus gain the great jubilee indulgence.

 Pope Clement VII, who was not unaware of her sanctity, wished to detain her in Rome, and did not permit her to return to Brescia until he understood by divine inspiration that in Brescia lay the field of labor for which God had destined her.

 Due to disturbances caused by war, St Angela could not undertake her appointed work until 1531.
 On November 25, 1535, her pious society was founded as the religious congregation of St Ursula, who was the special patron of their work.
 The congregation, known also as Ursulines, spread rapidly and is active in many countries, also in America, where its institutions for the Christian education of feminine youth are blessed with much success.